 What is fiveway?

-fiveway is a TypeScript library for rich web applications that want to support keyboard navigation and have precise control over what is focused.
+fiveway is a TypeScript library for rich web applications that need to support keyboard navigation and require precise control over what is focused.
 It comes with a set of default behaviors and allows for extensive customization.

 How it works

-fiveway works with navigation nodes composed into a navigation tree.
-Although nodes have no specific node type, we can think about most of them as:
+fiveway works with navigation nodes organized into a navigation tree.
+Although nodes have no specific type, we can think of most of them as:

-• items that represent a focusable piece of UI
+- items that represent focusable pieces of UI

-In your typical frontend framework some of your components like <Sidebar/> or <List/> would become container nodes.
-Component like <Button/> is an example of item node.
+In typical frontend frameworks, components like <Sidebar/> or <List/> would become container nodes.
+Components like <Button/> are examples of item nodes.

 Focus

 fiveway keeps track of a focused node at all times.
-When navigation tree gets created its root node is focused.
-By default fiveway tries to move focus into item nodes on insertion into the tree.
-When a node with focus is removed fiveway searches upwards for a new node to focus.
+When a navigation tree is created, its root node becomes focused.
+By default, fiveway tries to move focus into item nodes when they are inserted into the tree.
+When a focused node is removed, fiveway searches upwards for a new node to focus.
 Focus behavior can be extended using handlers.

-Handlers, along with nodes are core of fiveway.
+Handlers, along with nodes, are the core of fiveway.
 Every node has an associated handler that defines its behavior.
-In their simplest form handlers are just functions that accept actions and return node IDs. fiveway provides set of handlers for common scenarios.
+In their simplest form, handlers are just functions that accept actions and return node IDs. fiveway provides a set of handlers for common scenarios.
 These handlers can be composed and chained together with custom handlers to create unique custom behavior.

-When given an action navigation tree passes that action to focused node and its handler.
-Handler can either return node that should get focused or pass the action to other (usually parent) node and its handler.
+When given an action, the navigation tree passes that action to the focused node and its handler.
+The handler can either return a node that should get focused or pass the action to another (usually parent) node and its handler.

 IDs